100

 Customer engagement is crucial for brands because it facilitates meaningful connections between customers and brands.

-Using indirect marketing channels and tactics, brands motivate customers for interactions and feedback, building loyalty and creating positive brand perception.
+Using different types of indirect marketing, brands motivate customers for interactions and feedback, building loyalty and creating positive brand perception.
 As a result, the potential audience transforms into the brand’s advocates and shares relevant personal experiences, aiding in its organic growth.

 While indirect marketing does not pose any major challenges, it may take longer to yield tangible results than direct marketing.